 While we’re not completely shutting the door on Carfreedays.com, (we’ll keep it unlocked in case we want to visit again).
 We are stepping back from this ten-year-long-blogging-labor-of-love.
 It’s time.
 Carfreedays.com will remain up, but we’re moving on.

 Anne is starting a new project, 5summers, that she is really excited about.
-It’s live, but she’s still working out some tweaks and kinks.
 Check it out and subscribe!

 Anne made this little video edit of some Carfreedays highlights these past 10 years.
+We know it exceeds the average viewer’s attention span.
+But 10 years on bikes!
+That’s a lot of content.
 We hope you enjoy it!

 We got the sad news tonight that Val Kleitz (ie, Bike Pilot, the Instigator, Rolling Jackass, Dreadnought, former owner of Bike Smith, and all around amazing spirit), died Wednesday at age 51.